TulioGSMarques/ocr_artiszee_report_extraction/README.md

 	    ├───semana3
 	    ├───semana4
 	      ├───imagens
-	      ├───figuras
 	├───marco
   .
-The .png files go to the image folder.
-The graphs created for individual analysis for each month go to the figures folder.
+The .png files go to the imagens folder.

 3. Manipulating the data